rebcabin/tangledown/README.md

 Ok, you saw at the top that the code in this here Markdown document, README.md, when run as a script, will read in all the lines in ... this here Markdown document, README.md.
 Bootstrapping!

 But you have to run something first.
 For that, I tangled the code manually just once and provide `tangledown.py` in the repository.
+The chicken definitely comes before the egg.

 ## DUDE!